samgabrail/vault-enterprise/README.md

 Option 1 - Demote DR Primary to Secondary
 Option 2 - Disable the original DR Primary
 - You can also use a batch token starting with Vault 1.4 as per https://learn.hashicorp.com/vault/operations/ops-disaster-recovery#dr-operation-token-strategy
+- Read replicas are only available in Enterprise.
+So in Ent you can talk to any node in a RAFT cluster and you get a response directly from that node.
+In OSS, the follower forwards the request to the Active creating a bottleneck.
+So Enterprise can provide enhanced performance.
+- You can take a snapshot of a RAFT cluster and restore it to a brand new RAFT cluster.
+One thing to keep in mind is that the new RAFT cluster will come up with the old unseal key and root token.
+All the Auth methods and the Secrets engines get migrated over no problem.
+It works very well, actually.
+You don't need to bring down the new vault cluster to restore the snapshot, it just works, but Vault automatically seals once restore is complete.
+Here are the commands used:
+`vault operator raft snapshot save raftsnapshot` `vault operator raft snapshot restore -force raftsnapshot`